tvolpatto/password-generator/README.md

 ## Criteria

-   Passwords must contains between 8 and 128 characters and at least one of the below options
+   Passwords must contains between **8 and 128 characters** and at least one of the below options:

    * Numbers
    * Lower case letters